-With a 20/20 hindsight, I think this was nothing more than foreshadowing, or King Paimon just screwing with him at best.
-In the final scene, there’s a makeshift King Paimon figure with Charlie’s head posed in the exact same awkward position Peter was in before he bashed his head on the desk.
+With a 20/20 hindsight, I think this is nothing more than foreshadowing, or King Paimon just screwing with him.
+In the final scene, there’s a makeshift King Paimon figure with Charlie’s head posed in the exact same awkward position Peter’s in before he bashes his head on the desk.

 Poor Pete.
 A24